11ty/11ty-website/src/docs/languages/webc.md

 ### Server-only comments

+{% addedin "@11ty/webc@0.10.0" %} _(not yet released!)_

-{% addedin "@11ty/webc@0.9.4" %}Instead of an HTML comment that will show up in rendered output, you can add one or more dashes to the beginning/end to tell WebC to strip this from the output.
+Instead of an HTML comment that will show up in rendered output, you can add one or more dashes to the beginning/end to tell WebC to strip this from the output.
 Great for server-side comments.

 {% codetitle "components/my-component.webc" %}